uniwswap/uniwens-docs/tokenomics.md

 | 2            | 1000        |
 | 1            | 10000       |

-Example: Alice owns 3 5+ char names, and 1 3 char name.
+Example: Alice owns 3 names with 5+ character length, and 1 name with 3 character length.
 Total reward is 103 DNS.

-## LNS holders airdrop: 30% of total or 300,000
+## LNS holders airdrop: 3% of total or 30,000

 These tokens will be periodically airdropped to LNS holders.